baijuka/MS2-Project/README.md

 -   [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, FireFox, Opera and Safari web browsers
--   The website was viewed on a variety of devices such as Desktop, Laptop, Moto G4, iPad Mini, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo and Galaxy Fold.
+-   The website was tested on a variety of devices such as Desktop, Laptop, Moto G4, iPad Mini, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo and Galaxy Fold.
 -   A large amount of testing was done to ensure that all pages were linking correctly
 -   Friends, mentor, colleagues and family members were asked to review the site and documentation to point out any bugs and/or user experience issues